-This 1960’s bungalow in Pagham near Bognor Regis had very high ceilings.
+This 1960’s bungalow in Pagham, Bognor Regis, West Sussex had very high ceilings.
 The owner called on M.J Carpentry & Joinery to come in and lower two of the ceilings in the bathroom and toilet with a toughened glass hatch for a nice look (almost like a loft hatch).
 This then gave the owner the look they wanted and also created an area where nice lighting and an extractor fan can be fitted.

 As you can see in the pictures above, the works included:

 - Using CLS 4 x 2 timbers to create the new position of the ceilings, give something to fix the plasterboard to and create the hatch size as agreed with the owner.